Evernote Logo

 Evernote Logo 2008-2018

-The debut release of the program required an icon that would represent it as an original product.
+The program’s debut release required an icon representing it as an original product.
 The authors chose an elephant to express their identity.
-A large gray head is placed on a white background to create optimal contrast to indicate the eye and the blanket draped over the neck.
-The front part of the head is straight; the ears are large, the gaze is lowered down, the trunk is twisted geometrically, resembling a square’s fragments.
+A large gray head is set against a white background, creating a strong contrast that highlights the eye and the blanket draped over the neck.
+The front of the head is straight; the ears are large, the gaze is lowered, and the trunk is twisted geometrically, resembling the fragments of a square.

-On the right side of the icon is the name of the application and the company that released it.
+The application’s name and the company that released it are on the right side of the icon.
 The word “Evernote” is written in serif capital letters.
-All symbols are thin and stand almost closely – at a minimum distance from each other.
-The text is colored with a nice shade of green – neon but slightly muted.
+All symbols are thin and stand almost on top of one another, with little space between them.
+The text is colored in a nice, slightly muted shade of neon green.

-For the ten years of its existence, the developers have corrected it for the first time.
-They changed the trunk’s shape, making the turns smoother and more rounded, aligned the lower line of the eye, depicting it in the form of a clear semicircle, and enlarged the part with the blanket.
+For the first time in its ten years, the developers have corrected it.
+They changed the trunk’s shape, making the turns smoother and more rounded, aligned the lower line of the eye with a clear semicircle, and enlarged the area with the blanket.
 Also, the designers have changed the typography.
-Instead of the old font, they used classic bold in lowercase (except for the first letter – it remained in uppercase).
-Another change has been made to the color – now the elephant’s head is green, and the inscription is black.
+Instead of the old font, they used a classic bold lowercase (except for the first letter, which remained uppercase).
+Another change has been made to the color scheme: the elephant’s head is now green, and the inscription is black.

 Font and Colors